poanetwork/blockscout-terraform/README.md

 you will need to go and terminate the instances for that chain so that they are reprovisioned with the new configuration.

 You will need to make sure to import the changes into the Terraform state though, or you run the risk of getting out of sync.

+## Destroying Provisioned Infrastructure

+You can use `bin/infra destroy` to remove any generated infrastructure.
+It is important to note though that if you run this script on partially generated infrastructure, or if an error occurs during the destroy process, that you may need to manually check for, and remove, any resources that were not able to be deleted for you.
+You can use the `bin/infra resources` command to list all ARNs that are tagged with the unique prefix you supplied to the installer, but not all AWS resources support tags, and so will not be listed.
+Here's a list of such resources I am aware of:

+- Route53 hosted zone and records
+- ElastiCache/RDS subnet groups
+- CodeDeploy applications

+If the `destroy` command succeeds, then everything has been removed, and you do not have to worry about leftover resources hanging around.

 ## Common Errors and Questions